kvasir7/kvasir7.github.io/about.md

 ### -What constraints/channels on adaptation do microbial communities impose for vertebrate evolution and devlopment (EvoDevo)?
 ### -What constraints/channels on adaptation do vertebrates impose for microbial EvoDevo?
-### -How are microbial communities involved in saltational changes in their respective hosts' evolution?
+### -How are microbial communities involved in saltational (nonadaptive) changes in their respective hosts' evolution?
-### -How are vertebrates involved in influencing saltational changes among their microbial constituents?
+### -How are vertebrates involved in influencing saltational (nonadaptive) changes among their microbial constituents?
 ### -How do constraints/channels impart macroevolutionary innovations and novelty?

 ## Levels of Selection